THE IMPORTANCE OF NAPKINS

 You add it to the pile of other ‘brilliant’ ideas written on napkins.
 One day you tell yourself I will get out those napkins and find that story.

+Years later.
 It’s raining.
-You have writers block.
+You have writer's block.
 It’s time for desperate measures.
-You open the shoe box with the napkins in them.
-Some with coffee stains, some you can’t read at all and then there is one.
-It says ‘It was the kind of place where you wouldn’t want to go and yet for some reason can never leave.’
+You discover the long neglected shoe box with the napkins in them.
+Some with coffee stains, some you can’t read at all and then there is one with a Shell logo on it.
+It says ‘It was the kind of place where you wouldn’t want to be and yet for some reason can never escape.’
 It sparks a memory.

-You stopped for petrol and a cold coke on the baking hot Cape Town to Joburg highway.
+You were driving your Citroen 2CV.
+You stopped for petrol and a cold coke on the baking hot Cape Town to Joburg highway N1.
 You had to rush inside as a swarm of locusts swept in and began to eat everything.
-You drink a warm cola as you watch the windows get slimed.
-You start to talk to a cute girl who is doodling with sugar on the nearby table, hiding behind her hair to avoid seeing the insects swarming outside.
+You drank a warm cola as you watched the windows get slimed.
+You started to talk to a cute girl who was doodling with sugar on the nearby table, hiding behind her blonde hair to avoid seeing the insects swarming outside.

 You remember writing on a coffee stained napkin and wonder why you never got around to writing that story.

-The back of the napkin tells the best bit.
+The back of the napkin tells the rest of the story.
 A lipstick kiss.
-She couldn’t stay, had to go, had a bright smile.
+She was going South.
+You were going North.
+She couldn’t stay, was desperate to get to some event that she thought would change her life.
+She had a bright happy smile.
 You remember the small scar on her cheek from a careless firework thrown when she was a kid.
 She wore red Converse shoes and her laugh was infectious.
-She wound her blonde hair into a bun as you talked.
+She wound her hair into a bun as you talked.
 You can’t remember her name.
 It might have been Mimi.
-She hated the way the locusts crunched underfoot when she finally ran to her beat-up Mini.
-It took forever to clean the windows of the slime.
+She squealed with horror at the door, hated the way the locusts crunched underfoot when she finally got to her beat-up Mini.
+It took you forever to clean her windows free of slime.
 She gave you her phone number.
 ‘But if my mother answers, hang up.’
-She said ominously.
+She added ominously.

-The story begins.
+So the story begins.
 A boy meets a girl at a lonely gas station in the desert as a locust storm approaches.
 They talk, they fall in love, they promise to meet, they never see each other again.
-All that is left of this brief romance is this lipstick kiss on a Shell gas station napkin.
+All that is left of a brief romance is this lipstick kiss on a Shell gas station napkin.